glfw/glfw/README.md

 Each release starting with 3.0 also has a corresponding [annotated tag](https://github.com/glfw/glfw/releases) with source and binary archives.

-This is version 3.2.1, which is _not yet described_.
+This is version 3.2.1, which adds support for statically linking the Vulkan loader and fixes for a number of bugs that together affect all supported platforms.

 If you are new to GLFW, you may find the [tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW